coderrio/Coderr.Server/src/Server/Coderr.Api/Core/ReadMe.md

 ﻿Core
 ============

-Core contains all basic functionality to get OneTrueError running.
+Core contains all basic functionality to get codeRR running.
 A minimal set of analysis is done here.